Phosphatidic Acid (Mediator®)

 28 resistance-trained men.
 8-week intervention.

 PA group gained more lean body mass (~+2.4 kg vs +1.2 kg placebo) and showed greater squat 1RM improvement vs placebo.
-CRITICAL CAVEAT: small trial (n=28), industry-funded (Chemi Nutra); subsequent independent trials have been MIXED — some negative.
+Critical caveat: small trial (n=28), industry-funded (Chemi Nutra); subsequent independent trials have been mixed — some negative.
 Effects haven't been consistently replicated.

 2

-PA Hypertrophy Markers — Follow-up RCT
+PA Hypertrophy Markers — Follow-up Clinical Trial

 Resistance-trained men.